 Although they appreciate traditional service channels (phone, email, regular mail, etc.), most actually prefer to use self-service tools – at least in the first instance.
 Amazon has carefully refined its service processes, making many key operations available to customers.

 Instead of having to call a customer service rep to report a problem, shoppers can log a call in their account control panel, and carry out much of the initial escalation themselves.

 This level of control allows them to “own” their issues and frees up Amazon’s internal resources to focus on delivering excellent service on aspects that cannot be solved without human intervention.

 Shoppers expect businesses to respect their time, making trade with them as easy as possible.
 In fact, Forrester Research found that 73% of customers believe that “valuing their time” is the most important thing their suppliers can do for them.
-And by providing the tools needed to initiate problem solving, Amazon is clearly demonstrating respect for their customers.
+And by providing the tools needed to initiate problem-solving, Amazon is clearly demonstrating respect for its customers.

 5. Diversified product base

 As mentioned earlier, Amazon began as an online bookseller – but as new opportunities have presented themselves, product lines have expanded.
 As well as physical goods, Amazon customers can now purchase digital downloads, groceries, and hardware – like Kindle e-readers and the Alexa digital home assistant.

 Amazon has also found a way to productize its own internal processes.
 The Amazon Web Services (AWS) cloud service replicates its internal infrastructure, making the same flexible computing model available to other businesses.
 By selling a subscription to these computing services, Amazon is also a significant player in the infrastructure services market.

 By constantly expanding what they offer, Amazon has become a one-stop shop for a huge range of goods and services.
-This makes shopping with Amazon particularly convenient, boosting NPS and ensuring repeat purchase.
+This makes shopping with Amazon particularly convenient, boosting NPS and ensuring repeat purchases.